 Two names are known for this month: skerpla and eggtíð.
 The month’s name is not as old as þorri, for example.
 The oldest source for þorri is from the 12th century, but skerpla is only known from the 17th century.
 However, eggtíð is known from Snorri’s Edda in the 13th century, where it is also named stekktíð.

 The End of Spring and Beginning of Summer

 Despite there only being officially two seasons in the old Icelandic calendar, Icelanders still didn’t really believe that summer started right away.

-About two weeks into skerpla, or between the 31st of May and to the 6th of June, it was customary for migrant workers or people who wanted to change their scenery to move to the next place during that time.
+Between the 31st of May and the 6th of June, which marked approximately two weeks into skerpla, it became customary for migrant workers or individuals seeking to change their workplace to relocate to their next destination.
 This time was called “fardagar”, or travel days.
 It is unknown why or when it was decided that people should all move simultaneously.
 But it was easier for everyone to have a set time to move.
 According to Snorri’s Edda, the travel days were in the middle of skerpla and at the end of spring and the beginning of summer.

 The custom of “fardagar” is so old that it is mentioned in the Old Icelandic Sagas, and there it is said it was a custom in Norway as well.
 So, it is most likely that this custom was something people did ever since the settlement age.

 Is it skerpla or eggtíð?
 Or is it stekktíð?

 The name skerpla is younger than eggtíð and stekktíð.
 As we said above, the name skerpla is probably only from the 17th century.
 At the same time, eggtíð and stekktíð are mentioned in Snorri’s Edda.
 However, the names could, of course, be much older.